-Measuring the amount of caulk your expansion joints require depends on your pool model and the way it was installed.
+Measuring the amount of caulk your expansion joints require depends on your pool model and how it was installed.
 When you investigate the expansion joints before cutting out the old caulk, it’s a good idea to bring a small ruler that can fit in the joint.
 Take depth measurements from three to four locations around the pool and find an average.

 Generally speaking, the complete job of replacing your caulking will take several tubes of waterproof caulking applied to a depth of at least ⅜ of an inch — depending on the joint.

 Your expansion joint is typically ½ the width.
 That means most pool joint widths fall somewhere between ¼” to 1″.
-For estimating how many tubes of caulk you’ll likely need, use the following bullets:
+To estimate how many tubes of caulk you’ll likely need, use the following guidelines: